Freezystem/mjml-bar-chart/README.md

  - `mjbc__legend`: the class of the chart legends.
  - `mjbc__step`: the class of the chart steps.

 If you have multiple charts in the same email, you can pass an instance id to each one to be able to apply different styles.
 Class `mjbc` will become `mjbc<instanceId>`, `mjbc__title` will become `mjbc<instanceId>__title`, and so on.

-for example:
+For example:
 ```mjml
 <mjml>
   <mj-head>